joshuagryphon/plastid/docs/source/glossary.rst

     alignment
     read alignments
-        A record matching a sequencing read to the genomic coordinates from which it presumably derived.
-These are produced by running sequencing data through alignment programs, such as `Bowtie`_, `Tophat`_, or `BWA`_.
+        A record matching a short sequence of DNA or RNA to a region of identical or similar sequence in a genome.
+In a :term:`high-throughput sequencing` experiment, alignment of short reads identifies the genomic coordinates from which each read presumably derived.

+        These are produced by running sequencing
+        data through alignment programs, such as `Bowtie`_, `Tophat`_, or `BWA`_.
         The most common format for short read alignments is `BAM`_.

     annotation
-        A file that describes locations of features (e.g. genes, mRNAs) in a genome.
-These come in various formats, e.g.  `BED`_, `BigBed`_, `GTF2`_, `GFF3`_, and `PSL`_, among others.
+        A file that describes locations and properties of :term:`features <feature>` (e.g. genes, mRNAs, SNPs, start codons) in a genome.
+Annotation files come in various formats, such as `BED`_, `BigBed`_, `GTF2`_, `GFF3`_, and `PSL`_, among others.
+In a :term:`high-throughput sequencing` experiment, it is essential to make sure that the coordinates in the :term:`annotation` correspond to the :term:`genome build` used to generate the alignments.

     counts
         Colloquially, the number of :term:`read alignments` overlapping a region